-NATIONAL REGULATORY REGIME SUMMARY APPLICABILITY TO THE PROJECT mineral agreement and any term and condition contained in any mineral licence, it shall be a term and condition of any mineral licence that the holder of such mineral licence shall: Exercise any right granted to him or her in terms of the provisions of this Act reasonably and in such manner that the rights and interests of the owner of any land to which such licence relates are not adversely affected, except to the extent to which such owner is compensated.
-Section 52 sets out that the holder of a mineral licence shall not exercise any rights conferred upon such holder by this Act or under any terms and conditions of such mineral licence (a) In, on or under any private land until such time as such holder. (i) Has entered into an agreement in writing with the owner of such land containing terms and conditions relating to the payment of compensation, or the owner of such land containing terms and conditions relating to the payment of compensation and has submitted a copy of such agreement or waiver to the Commissioner. maps, plans and financial statements, information, reports, and returns submitted.
+NATIONAL REGULATORY SUMMARY APPLICABILITY TO THE PROJECT REGIME contained in any mineral licence, it shall be a term and condition of any mineral licence that the holder of such mineral licence shall: - Exercise any right granted to him or her in terms of the provisions of this Act reasonably and in such manner that the rights and interests of the owner of any land to which such licence relates are not adversely affected, except to the extent to which such owner is compensated.
+Section 52 sets out that the holder of a mineral licence shall not exercise any rights conferred upon such holder by this Act or under any terms and conditions of such mineral licence (a) In, on or under any private land until such time as such holder. (i) Has entered into an agreement in writing with the owner of such land containing terms and conditions relating to the payment of compensation, or the owner of such land has in writing waived any right to such compensation and has submitted a copy of such agreement or waiver to the submitted.
 As the proponent will need to access privately owned land the proponent will ensure Sections 50 and 52 are complied with.
-Environmental Management Act, (No. 7 of 2007) and its regulations, including the Environmental Impact Assessment The Act aims to promote sustainable management of the environment and the use of natural resources by establishing principles for decision-making on matters affecting the environment.
-It sets the principles of environmental management as well as the functions and This environmental scoping report (and EMP) documents the findings of the environmental assessment undertaken for the proposed project, which will form part of the environmental clearance application.
-The assessment and report have been
+Environmental Management Act, (No. 7 of 2007) and its regulations, including the Environmental Impact Assessment Regulation, 2007 (No. 30 of 2012) The Act aims to promote sustainable management of the environment and the use of natural resources by establishing principles for decision-making on matters affecting the environment.
+It sets the principles of environmental management as well as the functions and powers of the minister.
+The Act requires certain activities to obtain an environmental clearance certificate prior to project development.
+The Act states an EIA may be This environmental scoping report (and EMP) documents the findings of the environmental assessment undertaken for the proposed project, which will form part of the environmental clearance application.
+The assessment and report have been undertaken in line with the requirements under the Act and associated regulations.